Messaging

 Logging

-By default, the publisher will log each message it receieves to your app’s logs (and the output pane if you’re in the IDE).
+The publisher can log each message it receieves to your app’s logs (and the output pane if you’re in the IDE) using a Logger instance.

-You can change this default behaviour when you first create your publisher instance:
+You can do this by passing a Logger instance when you first create a Publisher:

 from anvil_extras.messaging import Publisher